 Gayle Murphy is an Associate Professor of Voice in the Theatre Program at the University of British Columbia.
 She has also taught at the Vancouver Playhouse Acting School, Langara College’s Studio 58, and SFU’s School for the Contemporary Arts.
 She voice coaches actors for stage, television and film; and has led voice workshops in Bangkok, Toronto, Winnipeg, Montreal and in Vancouver

-Cindy Block studied Acting at the Herbert Berghof Studio in New York and York University in Toronto.
+Cindy Block studied Acting at the Herbert Berghof (HB) Studio in New York, and York University in Toronto.
 She is a veteran actor of the Canadian stage, having played over 40 professional roles and was co-founder of P.I.E.
 Theatre in Vancouver, B.C.
-As a performer, she has participated in the development of many new Canadian works; the heart of her artistic journey supporting the potential for dialogue and recognition of universal experience through storytelling; in all theatrical forms and invention.
+As a performer, she has participated in the development of many new Canadian works; and at the heart of her artistic journey is a deep belief in the potential for theatre and storytelling to support vibrant and difficult dialogue, helping us to recognize both our differences and our universal experiences.

 Dawn McCaugherty is an Associate Professor in the Department of Drama at the University of Calgary, and specializes in Directing, Acting and Voice and Text for the Theatre.
 She has served as director, actor or voice/dialect coach for more than sixty productions throughout Canada, the U.S. and Britain.